About Organic Honey

-Therefore, beekeepers need to be mindful of this, by not being greedy, and only taking some of the honey if any, leaving behind what the bees need for themselves.
-Yet not all beekeepers do this.
+Therefore, beekeepers need to be mindful of this.
+A skilled beekeeper will only take some of the honey, leaving behind what the bees need for themselves.
+Yet not all commercial beekeepers do this.

 Author and beekeeping guru, Paul Peacock writes in his book, Keeping Bees:

 “A careful beekeeper will not take more than the colony can easily afford to miss”.

 Well-known Phil Chandler, author of "The Barefoot Beekeeper" says: